 Use of Article and ArticleDate Attribute Values in Creating the Source Area of the MEDLINE®/PubMed® Citation Display

-Data in the XML element <Article> and its attribute PubModel is used in combination with data in the element <ArticleDate> and its attribute DateType to determine the way an article should be cited and displayed.
-Use of the two attributes supports a newer model of publishing whereby journal articles are published electronically in final form and the articles are later pulled into a print issue, as is the case for the journal Nucleic Acids Research.
+Data in the XML element <Article> and its attribute PubModel is used in combination with data in the element <ArticleDate> and its attribute DateType and the data in the element <PubDate> to determine the way an article should be cited and displayed.
+Use of the two attributes supports various models of publishing, including when journal articles are published electronically in final form and the articles are also in either a print issue (the journal Nucleic Acids Research has used this publishing model) or in an electronic collection.

-Below are examples of NLM's XML export along with the corresponding citation displays in PubMed.
+Below are examples of NLM XML export along with the corresponding citation displays in PubMed.

 In the XML for this type of record, the Article PubModel value is "Print" and there is no ArticleDate element: